shawngraham/cdh2020/content/en/week/1/instructions.md

 {{< twitter_simple 1245544256212807680 >}}

 + Read [the full thread](https://twitter.com/amaliasl/status/1245544256212807680) by Amalia Skarlatou Levi and explore links of interest; annotate anything interesting you find with Hypothes.is in our group keeping in mind what you've already heard/read.
+Pair that thread with [this one](https://twitter.com/amaliasl/status/1270183394526154753).
 Share anything interesting you've found in our social space.
 A handy getting-started approach to annotation is to think of the three W's: the weird, the wonderful, the worrying.
 Also add anything you read or anything interesting you find to your Zotero library.

+**Extra**

+Caswell, M. 'Seeing Yourself in History: Community Archives and the Fight Against Symbolic Annihilation'. _The Public Historian_ 2014, 36, 26–37, [doi:10.1525/tph.2014.36.4.26](http://digitalrhetoricandnetworkedcomposition.web.unc.edu/files/2016/01/caswell-seeing-yourself-in-history.pdf).

 ### Do